-The maintenance of transnational ties among 2nd generation can lead to a cultural exposure to the country of origin, which can manifest itself in a stronger religious commitment if religion is salient there.
-The hybridization of migrant identities between "here" and "there" has been well-theorized, albeit somewhat in parallel with the literature on assimilation (Glick-Schiller, Basch and Blanc-Szanton 1994, Faist 2000).
-In the case of Muslim specifically, existing research notes a strong transnational identity orientation among many Muslim communities in Europe, and the historical role of mosques and religious leaders funded by foreign government encouraging the maintenance of ties with the old country (Mandaville 2009, Laurence 2012).
-In France, past research suggest Muslim families maintain particularly intense transnational relationships (Safi 2017).
+The maintenance of transnational ties among the second generation can lead to cultural exposure to the country of origin, which can manifest itself in a stronger religious commitment if religion is salient there.
+The hybridization of migrant identities between "here" and "there" has been well theorized, albeit somewhat in parallel with the literature on assimilation (Glick-Schiller, Basch, and Szanton-Blanc 1995; Faist 2000).
+In the case of Muslims specifically, existing research notes a strong transnational identity orientation among many Muslim communities in Europe, and the historical role of mosques and religious leaders funded by foreign governments encourages the maintenance of ties with the old country (Mandaville 2009; Laurence 2012).
+In France, past research suggests that Muslim families maintain particularly intense transnational relationships (Safi 2018).
 As such, transnational ties between Muslim communities in the old and new country can act as prisms for the transmission of cultural beliefs and norms contributing to a maintenance of the home country's religious culture.

-H4: Transnational ties to the country of origin promotes higher religiosity compared to French natives.
+Hypothesis 4.-Transnational ties to the country of origin promote higher religiosity compared to French natives.